Sovereign Grace Bible Church

 The Act of Uniformity majored on three areas:

-• Orderly Worship – Only the Prayer Book was to be used, including prayers.
+• Orderly Worship – Only the Prayer Book was to be used.

 • Proper location – Services could only be held in the Parish Church.